lastdotnet/cluster-launcher/README.md

 ****

-Create ready-to-go Kubernetes clusters for deploying a THORNode on selected providers.
+Create ready-to-go Kubernetes clusters for deploying a LastNode on selected providers.

 ## Requirements